toomasr/8-min-abs/README.md

 # Build from source

 To build the project you need to have the [Connect IQ SDK](https://developer.garmin.com/connect-iq/sdk/) installed.
-I'm currently building this with the `2.4.4` version with the [Eclipse](https://www.eclipse.org/ide/) IDE.
+I'm currently building this with the `3.1.6` version of the SDK while using [Eclipse](https://www.eclipse.org/ide/) IDE with the Garmin Eclipse Plug-in.
+See [Getting Started](https://developer.garmin.com/connect-iq/programmers-guide/getting-started/) guide by Garmin for a complete setup documentation.